 This course will discuss theory and practice of searching and retrieval of text and bibliographic information.
 Topics covered include automated indexing, statistical and linguistic models, text classification, Boolean and probabilistic approaches to indexing, query formulation and output ranking, information routing and filtering, topic detection and tracking, as well as measures of retrieval effectiveness, including relevance, utility, miss/false-alarm.
 Techniques for enhancing retrieval effectiveness including relevance feedback, query reformulation, thesauri, concept extraction, and automated summarization.
 Experimental retrieval approaches from Test Retrieval Conferences (TREC); modern internet search engines (Google, AltaVista, etc.) Prerequisites: Csi 210, Csi 310; or Ist 301/601, Ist 602; or Ist 433/633; or Permission of Instructor.

 This course will introduce both the principles and practice of Bayesian and maximum entropy methods for data analysis, signal processing, and machine learning.
-This is a hands-on course that will introduce MATLAB computing language for software development.
+This is a hands-on course that will introduce the use of the MATLAB computing language for software development.
 Students will learn to write their own Bayesian computer programs to solve problems relevant to physics, chemistry, biology, earth science, and signal processing, as well as hypothesis testing and error analysis.
 Optimization techniques to be covered include gradient ascent, fixed-point methods, and Markov chain Monte Carlo sampling techniques.
-Prerequisites: Csi 101 or Csi 201, Mat 214, or equivalents, or permission of instructor.
+Prerequisites: Csi 101 or Csi 201 or equivalent or permission of instructor.

 Csi 580 Computer Science in Scientific Disciplines (3)